okuramasafumi/alba/README.md

 ### Circular associations control

+**Note that this feature works correctly since version 1.3.
+In previous versions it doesn't work as expected.**

 You can control circular associations with `within` option. `within` option is a nested Hash such as `{book: {authors: books}}`.
 In this example, Alba serializes a book's authors' books.
 This means you can reference `BookResource` from `AuthorResource` and vice versa.
 This is really powerful when you have a complex data structure and serialize certain parts of it.

 For more details, please refer to [test code](https://github.com/okuramasafumi/alba/blob/master/test/usecases/circular_association_test.rb)